 The Integrated Health Information System (IHiS), which is the technology agency for the public healthcare sector and runs the public healthcare institutions’ IT systems, has implemented further measures to tighten the security of SingHealth’s IT systems.
-They have placed additional controls on workstations and servers, reset user and system accounts, and installed additional system monitoring controls.
+These include temporarily imposing internet surfing separation.
+They have also placed additional controls on workstations and servers, reset user and system accounts, and installed additional system monitoring controls.
 Similar measures are being put in place for IT systems across the public healthcare sector against this threat.

 SingHealth will be progressively contacting all patients who visited its specialist outpatient clinics and polyclinics from 1 May 2015 to 4 July 2018, to notify them if their data had been illegally exfiltrated.